evanx/chronica/test/adhoc/promises/README.md

 },
 ```
 where we throw an error in that promise's resolve function to simulate an error therein.

+We use the string literal value 'any' to indicate that this value has no bearing on the test.

 We test returning promises as follows:
 ```javascript